Welcome, I’m Ayo

 I’ve spent over 15 years working with individuals, children, and families as they navigate the complexities of life.
 My professional expertise is matched by a deep commitment to meeting you where you are, tailoring every session to your unique needs and story.

-I specialise in Compassion Focused Therapy (CFT), which is particularly helpful for addressing anxiety, shame, self-criticism, and other challenges.
+I specialise in Compassion Focused Therapy (CFT), which is particularly helpful for addressing anxiety, shame, self-criticism, and other related challenges.
 This approach is about cultivating kindness toward yourself—something that can transform the way you face life’s difficulties.

-I also draw on Cognitive Behaviour Therapy (CBT) and psychodynamic therapy, creating a flexible, integrative approach that honours your personal experiences.
 But beyond the techniques, my therapeutic style is warm, collaborative, and down-to-earth.
-Therapy isn’t just about tackling what feels wrong—it’s about helping you rediscover your strengths, set boundaries, and take meaningful steps toward the life you want.
+Therapy isn’t just about tackling what feels wrong - it’s about helping you rediscover your strengths, set boundaries, and take meaningful steps toward the life you want.

 • Learn to set boundaries without guilt